Abooh-A/number-manipulation/README.md

 # Number Manipulation Application

-A Java console application that performs various statistical and analytical operations on an array of user-provided integers.
+A Java console application that performs various operations on an array of user-provided integers.

 ## Overview